Isle of Harris and Lewis Photography Trip; Days 5 to 8

 By now the light was going very fast, so it was time to pack up and head to the hotel for a well-deserved hot drink and some food.

-As I drove back up the Glen towards the Kingshouse Hotel, it was a little frustrating to see the colours in the sky form the setting sun, although there was no light in the Glen, I presumed that up on Rannoch Moor there would have been some lovely conditions, but, you cant be in tow places at the same time, you make your choices and deal with the outcome.
+As I drove back up the Glen towards the Kingshouse Hotel, it was a little frustrating to see the colours in the sky from the setting sun, although there was no light in the Glen, I presumed that up on Rannoch Moor there would have been some lovely conditions, but, you cant be in tow places at the same time, you make your choices and deal with the outcome.

 Once back at the hotel, I was soon washed and changed and ready to sample the culinary delights of the establishment.
 Post food, it was time to look at the weather proposals for the following morning, up until this time these weather apps had indicated nice sunrise conditions with the chance of mist and sunrise colours.
 Disappointingly this had now changed to indicate an overcast, dull conditions, with the chance of rain to rub more disappointment into the mix.